What is the Section of Clinical Faculty?

 The time needed for teaching and the time needed for patient care are additive.
 A family physician teaching a student can see fewer patients than without trainees.
 A surgeon with a trainee physician can perform fewer operations than without trainees.
 An emergency physician with trainees to supervise can triage, treat, and discharge fewer patients than without trainees.

-Clinical Faculty need some form of protected time to teach well.
+Clinical Faculty need protected time to teach well.

-Clinical Faculty need some form of protected time to safely care for their patients.
+Clinical Faculty need protected time to safely care for their patients.

-Clinical Faculty need some form of protected time for their own wellbeing.
+Clinical Faculty need protected time for their own wellbeing.

 KEY PRINCIPLES FOR THE FUTURE OF CLINICAL TEACHING IN BC